AmMoPy/NLP_Enron_Emails/README.md

 ### Project Motivation:

 Given the size of available data, it can be overwhelming to explore and identify potential useful pieces of evidence or clues.
-This project is intended to explore programmatic methods that can be used to facilitate data exploration and further analysis in a large scale Fraud investigation using **real data**.
+This project is demonstrating one way of implementing Natural Language Processing (NLP) and programmatic data extraction in a large scale fraud investigation, using **real data**.

 Along the way there are also some useful NLP and other methods deployed here that have general application, for example:
 - Comparing content of text files through hashing